UniversalDependencies/docs/_ota/feat/Voice.md

 The subject of the verb is affected by the action (patient).
 The doer (agent) is either unexpressed or it appears as a noun phrase marked with postposition _tarafından_ "by" or suffix _-IncA_.

-In Turkish, a (transitive) verb may get two passive affixes (see below), and intransitive verb may also be passivized.
+In Ottoman Turkish, a (transitive) verb may get two passive affixes (see below), and intransitive verb may also be passivized.
 These result in a voice that is called [impersonal passive](https://en.wikipedia.org/wiki/Impersonal_passive_voice).
 Similarly a single passive affix on an intransitive verb also indicates impersonal passive.